Naohiro2g/rsp-test/README.md

  - Scratch can receive the incoming broadcast message with [When I receive (message)] hat block.
  - Put an empty message to bring you into the sensor update mode.
  - Input sensor name and value.
 You can check the value by [(sensor name) sensor value] block."

 You can listen to the message from Scratch:

  - Scratch issues a sensor-update message via socket when *actual* update of a variable happens.
  - Scratch issues a broadcast message via socket when [broadcast (message)] block fired a message.
- - Listner script prints messages from Scratch with byte count.
+ - Listener script prints messages from Scratch with byte count.
- - Hit ctrl-c to terminate the listner script.
+ - Hit ctrl-c to terminate the listener script.
  - Change HOST setting in the script if you want to listen to the Scratch on remote computer.